lotaris/jee-rest/README.md

     that are annotated with `@Path` are automatically registered in the application container as REST resources.
   - In the [getSingletons()][getSingletons] method, you can set up your root resources, providers and feature instances as you would normally with Jersey.
-  - The `retrieveMappersConfiguration()` method was added by the REST libary and provides a way of adding exceptions to a specific error code.
+  - The `retrieveMappersConfiguration()` method was added by the REST libary and provides a way of mapping exceptions to a specific error code.